 Canada Jays (year-round), Trumpeter Swans on the lake, Rattlesnake and Royal Fern, Spotted and Early Coralroot Orchids, floating bog habitat, and dragonflies.
 If you do explore this property and have some interesting sightings email Head Naturalist Clinton at email@example.com with your report.

 There is a small (2-3 car) pull-in area off the road or park at the snowplow turnaround, before the road narrows, for winter parking.

-Large “Blue Dasher Bog” sign to be put in soon at trailhead of property (late summer 2019); No signage yet at corners of property.
+Large “Blue Dasher Bog” sign at trailhead of property.
+No signage yet at corners of property.

 East of Stone Lake, adjacent to East Stone Lake and West Stone Lake at the end of Stone Lake Road (See Birding Map).

 From Stone Lake Boat Landing: Head east along East Stone Lake Road.
 Stay right at first bend in road.
 At Y in road (1/10 mi south) stay left and you will cross between West Stone Lake and a backwater area.
 Continue along the road for another 1/10 mi.
 Parking along the east side of the road may or may not be cleared.
 Parking can also be done in the powerline corridor just down the road.